-In This Section Page

-Using the chlorine bleach dispenser10 Manual clean lint filter10
+In This Section Page Using the chlorine bleach dispenser10 Manual clean lint filter10

-Self-cleaning lint filter10

-Your washer may have some of the following features.
+Your washer has the following features.
 Understanding the use of the features on your machine will help you efficiently use your washer.

 Using the chlorine bleach dispenser